robertheeter/ticker/README.md

     1. Ensure the WiFi adapter is connected to the PocketBeagle's USB1 pins as outlined in the hardware documentation, then run the following in the Cloud9 terminal.
 This should look similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/wifi/connect_wifi.png).
     2. `lsusb` to interact with the USB WiFi adapter.
     3. `sudo connmanctl` to modify the WiFi connection.
-The password for debian is likely `temppwd`.
+The password for Debian is likely `temppwd`.
     4. `enable wifi` to enable WiFi.
     5. `scan wifi` to scan for available networks.
     6. `services` to view available networks and their network IDs.